-Swap your animal protein for edamame in this cool zucchini noodle salad, topped with a honey walnut vinaigrette.
+Enjoy edamame tossed zoodles with honey walnut vinaigrette at your next Meatless Monday meal.
 It's gluten free, dairy free, and paleo.
 Perfect for all your summer picnics!

 Edamame Tossed Zoodles with Honey Walnut Vinaigrette